LoginRadius/engineering-portal/content/identity/customer-identity-preference-trends-q1-2016/index.md

 title: "Customer Identity Preference Trends Q1 2016"
 date: "2016-04-15"
 coverImage: "customer-identity-preference-trends-q1-2016.png"
-tags: ["customer-experience"]
-featured: false
+tags: ["customer identity management","ciam platform","cx"]
 author: "Rakesh Soni"
 description: "From the beginning to the end of the customer-business relationship, customer engagement is the central aspect of individual user interactions."
-metatitle: "Customer Identity Preference Trends Q1 2016 | LoginRadius"
+metatitle: "Customer Identity Preference Trends Q1 2016"
 metadescription: "LoginRadius Customer Identity Preference Trends Report for Q1 2016 is out.
 Get compiled analysis about consumer preferences and how they vary with demographics."
 ---